etwk/blog/content/lists/books.md

 - [ ] Frog: The secret diary of a paramedic (Sally Gould) #memoir
 - [ ] Music as Medicine: How We Can Harness Its Therapeutic Power (Daniel Levitin)
 - [ ] The Speckled Monster: a Historical Tale of Battling Smallpox Paperback (Jennifer Lee Carrell)
+- [ ] Drug Hunters: The Improbable Quest to Discover New Medicines (Donald R. Kirsch, Ogi Ogas) #must

 ### Nutrition
 - [ ] An Evidence-Based Approach to Vitamins and Minerals: Health Benefits and Intake Recommendations (Jane Higdon, Victoria J. Drake)